 Create resources that offer your potential clients value and you’ll stand out.
 It makes your website about them rather than you.
 And it demonstrates your knowledge and experience.

 Doing this might require you to do a lot of research, but what a great way to learn.
 Don’t think of it as cutting into your personal time but as professional development that makes you a better editor.

 And think about it like this: Who would you rather buy shoes from?
 The shop where the sales assistant tells you all about her, or the shop where the sales assistant helps you find shoes that fit?
 It's no different for authors choosing editors.

-I have an entire Self-publishers page dedicated to resources for fiction authors.
+I have an several pages dedicated to resources for fiction authors.
 I’m not alone.
 These fiction editors have resource hubs too: Beth Hill, Sophie Playle, Lisa Poisso, Kia Thomas and Katherine Trail.
 There are others but I’m already over the 2,000-word mark!

 Shout out your fiction specialism